Jason-Kaleb/OIBSIP/README.md

 # Task number 2: Guessing Game

-* ->The game generates a random number between 1 and 100 (configurable). 🔥
+* ->The game generates a random number between 1 and 100 (configurable).🔥

 * -> Users try to guess the hidden number by entering their input in a designated text field. ⌨️